 The air dispersion modelling has been carried out using the United States Environmental Protection Agency's regulated model AERMOD(1).
 The AERMOD model has USEPA regulatory status and is one of the advanced models recommended within the air modelling guidance document 'Air Dispersion Modelling from Industrial Installations Guidance Note (AG4)' published by the EPA in Ireland(2).
 The modelling of air emissions is carried out to assess concentrations of nitrogen dioxide (NO2) at a variety of locations beyond the site boundary.
-The assessment has been undertaken for Buildings A, B, C, D, E and F. Building A has 17 no. back-up generators and Building B has 18 no. back-up generators.
-Building C and Building D have 18 no. backup generators.
-Building F each have 16 no. back-up generators.
-In total, the air dispersion modelling includes 103 no. back-up diesel generators on the campus.
+The assessment has been undertaken for Buildings A, B, C, Building C Extension and Building D. Building A has 22 no. backup generators and Building B has 17 no. back-up generators.
+Building C has 17 no. back-up generators and the Building C Extension has 5 no. back-up generators.
+Building D has 9 no. back-up generators.
+In total, the air dispersion modelling includes 70 no. back-up diesel generators on the campus.